influxdata/community-templates/snmp/README.md

 Provided by: [bonitoo.io](.)

 This template provides several dashboards showing metrics provided via SNMP protocol.
-It provides both an example of generic SNMP metrics and examples from Mikrotik and Cisco devices.
+It provides both an example of standard SNMP stats and examples from Mikrotik and Cisco devices.

 ### Dashboard examples